mikkel257/howToGitAndHub/README.md

 6. Click 'Save and push'.
 7. Your local git is now linked with github.

+**To import a Github repository into Eclipse you will have to do the following**

+1. Go to Github.com
+2. Find the project that you want to import
+3. Click on the green 'Clone or download' button.
+4. Copy the link
+5. Open Eclipse
+  5.1
 Skriv noget om at lave nye branches og hvordan der opdateres.
 Skriv også noget om hvordan man henter et github projekt, således at det bliver lokalt.